Sentry892/ProgrammingBible/Book/chapter 4/Tools.md

 # Tools of a programmer
 ____

 You know about programming launguges but how can we actually write code deploy it and test it.
-In this chapter we will cover code editors, deployment tools, system control tools, other utilites and at the you will find my workflow that is very efficient and customizeaable.
+In this chapter we will cover code editors, deployment tools, version control tools, other utilites and at the you will find my workflow that is very efficient and customizeaable.

 ___